-This exercise is kind of like a burpess on steroids — it's a tough one!
-But instead of the plyometrics of the jump in burpees, you're adding a pair of dumbbells as resistance.
+This exercise is kind of like a burpees on steroids — it’s a tough one!
+But instead of the plyometrics of the jump in burpees, you’re adding a pair of dumbbells as resistance.

 HOW TO DO IT: Stand with a pair of dumbbells in each hand.
 Squat down and place the dumbbells on the ground.
 Jump back into a plank.
-Row the dumbbells up to your shoulders, one at a time.
+Row the dumbbells one at a time up to your shoulders.
 Jump your feet back to your hands, and then stand up.
-Lastly, perform an overhead press, lifting the dumbbells directly over your shoulders with arms fully extended.
-Lower then down and start again.
+Finally, perform an overhead press, lifting the dumbbells directly over your shoulders with your arms fully extended.
+Lower them down and start again.

 If man makers are a bit too much for you after all those burpees, cut out the first half of it and you’re left with thrusters.

-Part of a great full-body exercise isn't just it's ability to strengthen a particular muscle group, but to also lengthen it.
-While inchworms strengthen your upper body and core, they also stretch out your lower body.
+Part of a great full-body exercise isn’t just its ability to strengthen a particular muscle group, it’s also about lengthening it.
+While inchworms strengthen your upper body and core, they also stretch your lower body.

 HOW TO DO IT: Stand with feet shoulder-width apart.
 Bend at your hips with your knees only slightly bent.
 Place your hands on the floor in front of you, and then walk them out until you’re in a high plank position.
 Perform a push-up by lowering your chest to the floor (or as low as you can).
 Push back up, walk your hands to your feet and stand up.

 Another push-up variation like the inchworm, this exercise puts an additional emphasis on your glutes because you’ll be adding a leg lift at the end.
 If you’re feeling especially strong, add a resistance band around your thighs.